rnarayana/rnarayana.github.io/_posts/2021-06-01-kubernetes-settings-resource-constraints.md

 If you describe a pod with `kubectl describe po _podname_`, you will see the QoS.

-Do note that, there are lots of system pods which also need to be factored in your calculation.
+Note that, there are lots of system pods which also need to be factored in your calculation.
 Not manually of course, just that, the simplistic calculation above of 10 user pods is not sufficient.

 You can read more about requests and limits in [this article](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits).